 As one avenue of response, the City of Cincinnati has requested citizen input to identify specific areas in the city which are pedestrian safety concerns.
 The city created a web-site, which launched in Feb-2018, that allows citizens to specifically identify a location on a map, within a distance of several feet of the area of concern and report the nature of the concern in a functional user interface.
 The city plans to use this community input to prioritize maintenance and improvement resources.

-The research for this paper takes this survey data set as a point of departure for a larger study.
-This study will characterize the nature of pedestrian-vehicle accidents.
-The study will combine this data set with infrastructure definitions and safety accident reports to establish the interaction of environment, human observations, and reported safety incidents to identify the relevant characteristics that are associated to safety related incidents within the environment of the city of Cincinnati.

 2 A Primer on Pedestrian Safety Measures

-3 Related Work
+3 Related work should be integrated into other sections and not be a standalone section.
+You likely need more than one section on pedestrian safety.

-4 Work and Solution
+4 ???

+5 Data

-5 Results and Conclusions
+5 Results

+6 Analysis

+7 Ethics

-6 Ethics Considerations
+6 Conclusions

 7 Future Areas of Research